Bobby Engram

-Simon J. "Bobby" Engram III (born January 7, 1973) is an American football coach and former wide receiver.
-He is the wide receivers coach for the Washington Commanders of the National Football League (NFL).
-Engram played college football at Penn State and was drafted by the Chicago Bears in the second round of the 1996 NFL Draft.
+Simon J. "Bobby" Engram III (born January 7, 1973) is an American professional football coach and former wide receiver who is the wide receivers coach for the Washington Commanders of the National Football League (NFL).
+Engram played college football for the Penn State Nittany Lions, earning the 1994 Fred Biletnikoff Award, and was selected by the Chicago Bears in the second round of the 1996 NFL draft.
 Engram also played for the Seattle Seahawks and Kansas City Chiefs before becoming a coach by the 2010s.

-Early years
+Early life

 Engram was born on January 7, 1973, in Camden, South Carolina.
 He attended Camden High School, where he was a three-time All-State selection at wide receiver.
 In 1991, Engram's father died in an automobile accident.

 College career

+Engram enrolled at Pennsylvania State University in 1991.
+In August 1992, he and fellow Nittany Lions receiver Rick Sayles were arrested and charged with felony counts of burglary, theft, and receiving stolen property when they entered an unlocked apartment to steal various electronics.
+Both were suspended by the team while Engram received a semester-long suspensiom from the university, after which he dropped out of school.
+Following a year in the Centre County's adult rehabilitation program, Engram re-enrolled and rejoined the team for the 1993 season.

 As a college junior, Engram was the go-to receiver on Penn State's undefeated 1994 team.
-He garnered All-American honors and won the inaugual Biletnikoff Award, recognizing the nation's best wide receiver.
+He garnered All-American honors and won the inaugual Biletnikoff Award, recognizing the season's outstanding college football receiver.
 Engram was the Nittany Lions' career receptions leader until 2008.
 He is still the all-time leader in yards and touchdowns with 3,026 yards and 31 touchdowns.
 He also racked up 786 career punt return yards for the Nittany Lions, ranking him second in school history.
 He graduated in 1995 with a Bachelor of Science degree in exercise science.

 Professional career

 Chicago Bears

-Engram was drafted in the 2nd round of the 1996 NFL Draft, 52nd overall to the Chicago Bears.
+Engram was selected in the second round of the 1996 NFL draft, 52nd overall to the Chicago Bears.
 In his rookie season, he had 33 receptions for 389 yards and 6 touchdown catches.
 He also returned kicks.
 In 1999, he had his first 10-reception game in week 15 with 10 receptions for 94 yards and a touchdown, following this with a franchise-record 13 receptions 143 yards and two touchdowns.
 The following season, he had just 16 receptions in three games before injury ended his 5 seasons with the Bears.